Estimation of on- and off-time distributions in a dynamic Erd\H{o}s-R\'enyi random graph: Verification of finite (co-)variances

 {\it Step 1: evaluate the required probability generating function.} Let $r_k$ be defined as before, but with the on-time just having started at time $1$; likewise, $s_k$ is as before, but with the off-time just having started at time $1$.
 The following two equations are evident:

-The next step is to find the probability generating functions pertaining to $r_k$ and $s_k$, using computations similar to those in \cite{BM}.
-To this end, we multiply both sides by $z^k$, and define, for $|z|<1$,
+The next step is to find the probability generating functions pertaining to $r_k$ and $s_k$, using computations similar to those presented in \cite{BM}.
+To this end, in both equations in the previous display, we multiply both sides by $z^k$, and define, for $|z|<1$,

 We thus find, by swapping the summation order and splitting $z^k$ into $z^\ell z^{k-\ell}$ (or just by recognizing the convolution structure),

 where $R(z) := \sum_{k=1}^{\infty}z^k \, r_k.$ Likewise,